avnlp/rag-model-training/src/rag_model_training/agentic_rag/README.md

 The evaluation process works as follows:

 1. **Model Loading**: The script loads the base Llama-3.1-8B model with LoRA adapters trained during the GRPO process
-2. **Dataset Loading**: Test questions are loaded from the TriviaQA dataset.
+2. **Dataset Loading**: Test questions are loaded from the TriviaQA dataset
 3. **Agentic Generation**: For each question, the model goes through an agentic process:
    - The agent can perform up to 6 generations (configurable)
    - It can make tool calls to search for information when needed